nguyenmanh1507/chilli_styleguide/README.md

 ## Misc

-* CSS class for styleguide need prefix (ex: sg-something) to avoid conflict with components's class.
+* CSS class for styleguide need prefix (ex: .sg-something) to avoid conflict with components's class.